- Percentage of Aboriginal Australians aged 15-64 who were employed in 2009 . Same figure in 2002: 48% .

-Many Aboriginal businesses came to be in the early 2000s, but their success stories are rarely told.
+Many Aboriginal business operators started in the early 2000s, but their success stories are rarely told.

 Internet access in Aboriginal communities

-The internet is yet to reach Aboriginal communities.
-Very few own a computer and even less are connected.
+The Internet is yet to make a difference in remote Aboriginal communities.
+Very few people there own a computer and even fewer are connected.